brandur/sorg/content/drafts/rust-web.md

 ```

 Some more complex SQL is difficult to represent using the
-DSL, but luckily we have a great alternative.
-Rust's built
+DSL, but luckily we have a great alternative in the form of
-in `include_str!` macro allows us to ingest a file's
+Rust's built-in `include_str!` macro.
+It ingests a file's
-contents during compilation, and from there we can use
+contents during compilation, and we can easily hand them
-`diesel` for parameter binding and execution:
+off them to `diesel` for parameter binding and execution:

 ``` rust
 diesel::sql_query(include_str!("../sql/cleaner_directory_search.sql"))